 In addition to the Primary Purpose, we may use the personal information we collect and you consent to us using your personal information to provide you with news about our products and services, send you marketing and promotional material that you may be interested in, communicate with you, including by email, telephone and mail, manage and enhance products or your experience on our Website and domains, conduct surveys or promotions, verify your identity, and to investigate any complaints about, or made by you.

 Personal information that we commonly collect from you would include (but is not limited to) your name, address, telephone number, email details, and postal address.

 We also collect your payment and banking details for billing purposes and as a means of personal identification.

 Generally, personal information is collected by the MTA from a variety of sources, including when dealing with members, customers or clients, when dealing with individuals, undertaking marketing initiatives, or when recruiting.

-For example, MTA may collect personal information from you when you are dealing with membership services, when you seek advice or assistance from our employment relations team, when fulfilling your registrations to events, participating in surveys, purchasing products or services, or when you apply for a job.
+For example, MTA may collect personal information from you when you are dealing with membership services, in particular when a business joins MTA, when you seek advice or assistance from our employment relations team, when fulfilling your registrations to events, participating in surveys, purchasing products or services, or when you apply for a job.